platformio/platformio-docs/plus/debugging.rst

 * 100+ boards
 * Multiple architectures and development platforms
 * Zero Configuration
-* Compatibility with the popular IDEs: Eclipse, Atom, VSCode, Sublime Text, etc
+* Compatibility with the popular IDEs: :ref:`ide_atom`, Eclipse, VSCode, Sublime Text, etc
 * Windows, MacOS, Linux (+ARMv6-8)

 You should have :ref:`cmd_account` to work with |PIODebug|.